MirasMustimov/ss-select/README.md

 ## `ss-select-toggle`

 Component that opens and closes your select on click.
-Has a default slot where you can display selected option title or placeholder.
+Has a default slot where you can display selected option title or a placeholder.

 <br />